BNN-UPC/ignnition/docs/documents/train_and_evaluate.md

 Then, by visiting *localhost:6006*, the user can analyse the different statistics produced during the training phase to evaluate the model (e.g., loss, mean absolute error, mean relative error, R2...)

+One additional important consideration is that *IGNNITION* supports the definition of *custom loss functions*, *custom metrics* and *normalization functions* that can be used for training.
+To make use of any of these functionalities, one must first create a new Python file, and indicate its path to the file *training_options.yaml*.
+Concretely, in the *additional_functions_file* field, as shown below:

+    additional_functions_file: <PATH TO PYTHON FILE>

+Moreover, we show below a general overview on how to make use of each of the aforementioned functionalities:

+##### 1. Defining a custom loss function
+To define a custom loss function, one must define in the Python file a new function that takes as input the predictions and the labels, and outputs the loss value.
+Below we present one simple example that implements the well-known mean-squared error function:

+    def my_loss(predict, label):
+        return pow((predict-label), 2)

+Finally, force the model to use your new loss function, by specifying it the *training_options.yaml*.
+A simple example of this is shown below:

+    # OPTIMIZATION OPTIONS
+    loss: my_loss

+##### 2. Defining a custom metric
+To define a custom metric, one must define in the Python file a new function that takes as input the predictions and the labels, and outputs the new metric value.
+In the code snipped shown below, we show how a simple metric could be implemented:

+    def my_metric(predict, label):
+        return pow((predict-label), 2)

+Finally, force the model to use your new loss function, by specifying it the *training_options.yaml*.
+A simple example of this is shown below:

+    # OPTIMIZATION OPTIONS
+    metrics: [my_metric]

+##### 3. Defining a normalization function
+To define a normalization function, one must define a new function in the Python file, called *normalization*.
+This function takes as input the array of features, as well as its name.
+As we can see in the example below, with this function we are able to apply a distinct normalization function for each of the features used by the GNN model.

+    def normalization(feature, feature_name):
+        if feature_name == 'feature1':
+            return np.log(feature)
+        if feature_name == 'feature2':
+            return feature-1

+One might also be interested in providing the denormalization function, called *denormalization* (following the same method used for the normalization).
+By introducing this function, *IGNNITION* will make sure to provide additional statistics of the denormalized values during training, and the denormalized values when using the predict operation.
+Below we provide the very simple denormalization function that reverts the normalization function that the GNN model will use.

+    def denormalization(feature, feature_name):
+        if feature_name == 'feature1':
+            return np.exp(feature)
+        if feature_name == 'feature2':
+            return feature+1

 ### One-step training
 Finally, we incorporated another function that is specially interesting in the context of *Reinforcement Learning*.
 This function allows to do training only on a batch of data passed by parameter to the function.
 This allows the incorporation of *IGNNITION* in real-world *Deep Reinforcement Learning (DRL)* applications that make use of the incredible power of GNNs to develop cutting-edge solutions.
 For this, we must only make the call shown below, passing an array of samples, each of which follows the same structure defined in [Generate your dataset](./generate_your_dataset.md).